 In forensic investigations, manual examination of a suspect's face image against a mug shot database with millions of face images is prohibitive.
 Thus, automatic face recognition techniques are utilized to generate a candidate suspect list.
-As shown in Fig. 2, forensic investigations using face images typically involve six stages: obtaining face media, preprocessing, automatic face matching, generating a suspect list, human or forensic analysis, and forensic reporting.
-The available forensic data or media of the suspect may include still face image(s), video track(s), a face sketch, and demographic information (age, gender, and race) as shown in Fig. 3.
-While traditional face matching methods take a single media sample (i.e., a still face image, video track, or face sketch) as input to generate a suspect list, a media collection is expected to provide more identifiable information about a suspect than a single media.
-The proposed approach contributes to forensic investigations by taking into account the entire media collection of the suspect to perform face matching and generating a single candidate suspect list.
+As shown in Fig. 2, forensic investigations using face images typically involve six stages: obtaining face media, preprocessing, automatic face matching, generating a suspect list, human or forensic analysis, and suspect identification.2 The available forensic data or media of the suspect may include still face image(s), video track(s), a face sketch, and demographic information (e.g., age, gender, and race) as shown in Fig. 3.
+While traditional face matching methods take a single media (i.e., a still face image, video track, or face sketch) as probe to generate a suspect list, a media collection is expected to provide more identifiable information about a suspect.
+The proposed approach contributes to forensic investigations by taking into account the entire media collection of the suspect to perform face matching.
+This approach generates a single candidate suspect list (rather than a separate list for each face sample in the collection), thereby reducing the amount of human analysis needed.